cybera/GithubIntroduction/README.md

 file contents
 ```
+So the rule of thumb is "commit often" because when some parts of your work went wrong, you roll back your project to a previous commit and start over.

 Till now, we are solely working locally.
 In the next section, let's talk about working remotely with the help from Github.